Adopted Puppy Becomes the “Dog Son” of His Mom’s Dreams

 Dillon is such a blessing to me and my family.
 He has no idea what life he has given me: it’s a life I look forward to living.
 I am still fighting my illness, and Dillon knows when it’s not a good day and never leaves my side.
 He is a true momma’s boy, and he brings me so much joy and excitement every day.
 It amazes me how this little 12-pound crazy haired wild man can show me so much love and affection.
 This is why I say, “Who Rescued Who?”
 Dillon saved my life.
 Money can’t buy you love, but you can rescue it… I’m a dog mom!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Danielle won South Hills Pet Rescue in Pennsylvania a 2018 Holiday Wishes award.